-On the device offering help, select the Take full control option.
+On the PC offering help, select the Take full control option.

 Click the Continue button.

-On the device receiving the help, click the Allow button.
+On the PC receiving the help, click the Allow button.

 Once connection is established, you’ll be able to see the screen of the remote computer with access to the mouse and keyboard.

 Quick Assist app controls

 The Quick Assist app on Windows 10 is very straightforward and simple to use.

 While the remote computer only gets a simple set of controls to stop screen sharing and terminate the connection, the person giving the assistance (Administrator) get access to some nifty features, including the ability to select the monitor, annotate, see the actual size of the screen, restart the remote session, and even open Task Manager.

 And you also get the reconnect, pause, and end button to terminate the connection.